Jalen Hurts Player Prop Bets for NFL Week 6 | Philadelphia vs. Tampa Bay 10/14/2021

 Jalen Hurts Player Prop Bets for NFL Week 6 - Philadelphia vs. Tampa Bay

-Sportsbooks have installed player prop bets for Jalen Hurts ahead of his next NFL game on Thursday at 8:20 PM ET airing on FOX.
-Hurts' Philadelphia Eagles (2-3) and the Tampa Bay Buccaneers (4-1) square off in Week 6 at Lincoln Financial Field.
+Ahead of placing any prop bet wagers on Jalen Hurts for Thursday's game, which starts at 8:20 PM ET on FOX, here are some insights and stats to consider to make the best bets.
+Hurts' Philadelphia Eagles (2-3) and the Tampa Bay Buccaneers (4-1) go toe-to-toe in a Week 6 matchup from Lincoln Financial Field in Philadelphia, Pennsylvania.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.